augustocdias/vscode-shell-command/README.md

 * `env`: key-value pairs to use as environment variables (it won't append the variables to the current existing ones.
 It will replace instead)
 * `useFirstResult`: skip 'Quick Pick' dialog and use first result returned from the command
 * `useSingleResult`: skip 'Quick Pick' dialog and use the single result if only one returned from the command
-* `disallowEmptyResult`: disallow the returned value from the command to be empty
 * `rememberPrevious`: remember the value you previously selected and default to it the next time (default false) (:warning: **need taskId to be set**)
 * `taskId`: Unique id to use for storing the last-used value.
 * `fieldSeparator`: the string that separates `value`, `label`, `description` and `detail` fields